 Students need a good exposure to GST since they will be the people using the law in the years to come.
 Our GST Students section has a variety of questions on GST which will enable students to appear in any exam on GST along with understanding the intricacies of the law.

-Mr Mohan R Lavi qualified as a Chartered Accountant in 1989.
-He has over 25 years of experience in industry across a variety of industries.
-He has worked in senior positions in finance in manufacturing and software companies.
+Mohan qualified as a Chartered Accountant in 1989.
+He has over 28 years of experience in senior finance roles across a variety of industries.
 At present, he is a Partner with M/s K P Rao & Co, Chartered Accountants, Bangalore and heads the Ind AS and GST practices of the firm.

 Mohan was the author of the first book on Service tax which was published in 1994.
 He is a regular contributor of articles to the Hindu Business Line and Deccan Herald on accounting standards, taxation and GST.